olayis/olayis/README.md

 **[wallet-system](https://github.com/olayis/wallet-system)** — A money-correct wallet and ledger API in TypeScript (Fastify, Postgres, Objection).
 Balances are derived from an append-only double-entry ledger, never a cached column.
 Concurrent transfers take row locks on both wallets in a stable order to avoid deadlocks, writes are idempotent at two layers, and database CHECK constraints enforce the invariants.
 Full test suite and CI.
 This is the repo I point to when someone asks how I think about correctness.

-*More AI-focused projects are landing here over the coming weeks as I build them in public.*
+*More AI product work is landing here as I build it in public.*

 ### Stack